NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Anko](/assets/images/changelog/anko.png)

-- New walk animation
-- 8BA combo removed
 - Health: 200 to 215
 - Guard: 1600 to 1680
 - Grabbable moves: 2A, JA, 2BBB(A), 8B landing
+- New walk animation
+- 8BA combo removed
+- 5B
-- 5B: Hitbox lasts one frame longer, elbow hitbox does not appear on the first frame
+  - Hitbox lasts one frame longer
+  - Elbow hitbox does not appear on the first frame
+- 5B(B)
-- 5B(B) changed to be old 6B animation with old 5B(B) damage, ends sooner
+  - Changed to be old 6B animation with old 5B(B) damage
+  - Ends sooner
+- 6B
+  - Uses an animation similar to Orochimaru
+  - Turns around back turned people
+  - More stun
-- 6B uses an animation similar to Orochimaru; turns around back turned people, more stun, slightly later on transition to follow ups, slightly more lift
+  - Slightly later on transition to follow ups
+  - Slightly more lift
+- 6AA(A)
-- 6AA(A) changed to be an empty teleport and has A and B follow ups; faces the opponent on reappearance; has three grabbable frames before the teleport
+  - Changed to be an empty teleport and has A and B follow ups
+  - Faces the opponent on reappearance
+  - Has three grabbable frames before the teleport
 - 4B Hitbox appears one frame sooner
 - 4B and 4BA(Y) have improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
+- 4B(B)
+  - OTGs
-- 4B(B) OTGs; no longer catches late on OTGs, hitbox appears one frame sooner; activates if blocked (Ukon)
+  - No longer catches late on OTGs
+  - Hitbox appears one frame sooner
+  - Activates if blocked (Ukon)
 - 4B(A) transitions 8 frames faster
+- 4BA(A)
+  - Changed to be a teleport into the air RKnJ position into normal fall
+  - A and B strings added
 - 4BA(Y) can be subbed in the first few frames
+- 2B(B)
+  - Has more lift
-- 2B(B) has more lift, can be done on whiff, "landing" is one frame sooner
+  - Can be done on whiff
+  - "landing" is one frame sooner
 - 2B(A) can be done on whiff
 - JB does chip damage and does 4 more damage
+- RB
+  - Replaced with RA
-- RB replaced with RA, lift increased
+  - Lift increased
 - 2BBB(B) hitbox appears one frame later
+- 2BBB(A)
+  - Snakes lift and do chip
+  - Does 2A in combo
-- 2BBB(A) snakes lift and do chip; does 2A in combo; ends 10 frames sooner
+  - Ends 10 frames sooner
+- 8B
-- 8B is a blockable hitgrab that is untechable, adjusted to stop the "reverse bounce" from happening
+  - Is a blockable hitgrab that is untechable
+  - Adjusted to stop the "reverse bounce" from happening
 - 5A charge time changed from 10f to 8f
 - 6A lifts higher and lifts on block
-- 2A snakes:
+- 2A snakes
   - Do chip damage
   - Animation changed to be the finisher of 5X
   - If pressing 2 at startup in a combo, does 2BBB(A)